Breast Cancer Care

 The difference between MBI and mammography

-MBI (shown right) and 3D (shown left) are both superior to standard 2D mammography but that’s where the similarity ends.
+Molecular breast imaging, or MBI, and 3D mammography are superior to standard 2D mammography, but that's where the similarity ends.
 3D detects slightly more cancers than standard 2D mammography, but MBI is much better in detecting breast cancer in women with dense breast tissue.

 MBI and 3D mammograms are completely different technologies